 Now into it's second decade, the programs at the Vermont Woodworking School have successfully ensured the replenishment of furniture-makers who will carry on the tradition of craftsmanship and design in their own unique style.
 We offer a semester-based "Immersion Program" through which students gain a deep understanding of fine woodworking and furniture-making.
-We also offer shorter "Community Workshops" for those looking for a shorter time commitment option to explore the craft.
+We also offer short-form workshops for those looking for a shorter time commitment option to explore the craft.

 The Vermont Woodworking School's provides an excellent education in fine woodworking and furniture-making, enabling motivated graduates to secure jobs at shops such as Vermont Farm Table, Shackleton-Thomas, Thos.
 Moser, and Wall-Goldfinger.
 Additionally, the Immersion program has paved the way for students to gain acceptance into highly acclaimed graduate programs such as Rochester Institute of Technology, Savannah College of Art and Design, Virginia Commonwealth University, and Pratt Institute.

 Brian Bright is the full-time lead faculty member at the Vermont Woodworking School.
 Brian has a Masters degree in Fine Woodworking and Furniture from the School for American Crafts at Rochester Institute of Technology.
 Brian’s work merges contemporary artistic style with traditional woodworking techniques creating bold forms that play with angles and feature drama.
 Brian is a furniture-maker in Vermont.

 Furniture Master in Residence